 Other elements which helped the dish pass into immortality – beyond Alfredo’s creativity and the quality of the ingredients – were the tales of Mary Pickford and Douglas Fairbanks, two stars of Hollywood cinema at the start of the 20th century, who visited Alfredo alla Scrofa and became firm fans of Fettuccine Alfredo.

 During their honeymoon in Rome in 1920 they dined at Alfredo in Via della Scrofa and remained enchanted.
-To say thank you for the hospitality they had enjoyed and out of appreciation for the food, the two actors sent Alfredo a gold fork and spoon engraved with their names, which is today one of the restaurant’s most prized treasures.
+To say thank you for the hospitality they had enjoyed and out of appreciation for the food, the two actors sent Alfredo of Rome a gold fork and spoon engraved with their names, which is today one of the restaurant’s most prized treasures.

 You can imagine how honoured I felt, then, when Mario Mozzetti insisted that I try the famous Fettuccine Alfredo, eating with the exact gold cutlery set which had been given to the restaurant in the 1920s by Mary Pickford and Douglas Fairbanks.
 I felt at once a part of this incredible tale, which has helped it become an integral part of Italian culinary history.